 Differences in elevation between the Cabinet-Yaak and Selkirk Mountains are reflected in individual bear's radio location data (GPS &VHF) from both areas.
 To account for differences in sample size between VHF and GPS collared bears, monthly mean elevation for each bear was first calculated.
 These means were then averaged.
 Only bears with at least four locations per month were utilized.
 Grizzly bears in all three study areas exhibited the same general pattern of elevation use (Figure 20).
 In spring, bears are at lower elevations accessing early green vegetation.
 As the year progresses, bears move to higher elevations to utilize a variety of berry species.
-Yaak River bear's decrease in elevation during October and November correspond to the Montana general hunting season.
+Yaak River (Purcell Mountains) bear's decrease in elevation during October and November correspond to the Montana general hunting season.
 Bears may be utilizing wounded animals and gut piles.
-Selkirk bears do show an increase in meat consumption later in the year, but by the first week of November 50% of bears have entered dens and may not have the ability to respond to the presence of this protein source.
+Selkirk bears show an increase in meat consumption later in the year, but by the first week of November 50% of bears have entered dens and may not have the ability to respond to the presence of this protein source.
 The difference in Idaho and Montana's hunt season structure may account for some of the differences in fall elevation use.

 Figure 20.
-Mean monthly use of elevation for bears in the Cabinet Mountains (n = 15) from 1983-2021, the Yaak River (n = 56) from 1986-2021, and the Selkirk Mountains (n = 103) from 1986-2021 for VHF and GPS collared bears.
+Mean monthly use by elevation for bears in the Cabinet Mountains (n = 18) from 1983-2022, the Purcell Mountains (n = 48) from 1986-2022, and the Selkirk Mountains (n = 110) from 1986-2022 for VHF and GPS collared bears.
 Error bars represent 95% CI.